AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated for 6.1.
 Be advised that MPE becomes weaker the less ranks and gears she has.
 Basically, her downscalability issues are pretty big depending on the difficulty.

-> Boss to be Chosen: Hephaestus, then Mobius or Vill-V
+> Boss to be Chosen:Husk, then Mobius or Vill-V

 ####<p align="center">Setup</p>